pnparadise/shortcuts/README.md

 # LowCode Shortcuts

-A powerful Flutter-based application for creating, managing, and executing dynamic logic "shortcuts" directly from your Android Home Screen or within the app.
+A Flutter-based app for creating, managing, and executing automation shortcuts from a visual editor, with Android widgets and a native Kotlin execution engine.

+Long-term, the project aims to reach feature parity with Apple Shortcuts while staying fast, reliable, and Android-native.

 ## Features

-- **Visual Dashboard**: Drag & drop interface to manage your shortcuts.
+- **Visual Dashboard**: Drag & drop management for flows, quick launch, and widget pinning.
 - **Low-Code Editor**:
-  - **Fetch**: Make HTTP requests with customizable headers, body, and method.
+  - **Fetch**: HTTP requests with custom headers, body, and method.
-  - **Logic**: Use `If/Else` blocks with nested flows (True/False branches).
+  - **Logic**: `If/Else` branching with nested flows.
-  - **UI/UX**: Show Toasts or update Widget views dynamically.
-  - **Variable Support**: Inject variables from previous steps (e.g., `{{response.status}}`).
+  - **UI/UX**: Toasts, notifications, and widget view updates.
+  - **Expressions**: Variable interpolation, functions, and math for derived values.
-- **Native Android Widgets**: Pin your shortcuts to the home screen as fully functional Android Widgets.
+- **Native Android Widgets**: Run flows directly from home screen widgets.
-- **Smart Logic Engine**: Native Kotlin engine (`LogicEngine`) executes flows efficiently in the background.
+- **Smart Logic Engine**: Kotlin `LogicEngine` executes flows off the UI thread.
+- **Logs & Debugging**: Per-widget execution logs for tracing and troubleshooting.

+## Project Overview

+LowCode Shortcuts focuses on fast, reliable automations that are easy to build.
+The editor keeps flows understandable, while the native engine handles execution so shortcuts run even when the UI is closed.
+The goal is to make complex automations approachable without sacrificing power.

+## Roadmap Direction

+- Expand the action library (system intents, files, notifications, and more).
+- Improve sharing/export/import of flows.
+- Polish the editor UX with better validation and inline feedback.

 ## Design Language